BolajiAyodeji/Blogposts/cjz8gh7zg000exfs1tq2z5zzu.md

 # Building a SlackBot with Node.js and SlackBots.js

 > PS: the demo built in this tutorial is outdated already.
-I would soon write an updated tutorial/demo and link here when it is ready.
+I will soon write an updated tutorial/demo and link here when it is ready.
 Thank you!

 Slack is an American cloud-based set of proprietary team collaboration software tools and online services developed by Slack Technologies.
 Slack is a workspace where teams can communicate and collaborate.

-> Teamwork in Slack happens in channels — a single place for messaging, tools, and files — helping everyone save time and collaborate.
+Teamwork in Slack happens in channels — a single place for messaging, tools, and files.

 ![](https://www.freecodecamp.org/news/content/images/2019/10/organize-conversations-slack-product-desktop.png)